mwiesmueller/node-poeditor/README.md

 ```
 const poconnect = require('node-poeditor');

-const name = 'A new name for your project';
+const name = 'Projectname'; // A new name for your project
-const description = 'A new description for your project';
+const description = 'Description'; // A new description for your project
-const refLang = 'Set a new reference_language in your project';
+const refLang = 'en'; // Set a new reference_language in your project

 const token = 'abcdef';
 const id = 12345; // <= The unique identifier of your project.